 “Yeah, I remember.
 I pulled them on, which left me a little winded from the exertion of getting them up and over my thighs.
-It was a like a workout with resistance bands and I spent the better of a day walking around with camel toe in the front and butt crack thong in the back.
+It was a like a workout with resistance bands and I spent the better of a day walking around with a camel toe in the front and a butt crack peek-a-boo in the back.
 Yes, it was horrible.”

 The Evening Before the Style Show

-I say, “The woman this dress is for is sooo picky.
+I confess to the sales assistant, “The woman this dress is for is sooo picky.
 I don’t want to be the one that brings the wrong dress.
 Have you meet her?
 She’s kind of orange.”

 The young woman laughs and answers, ‘No, but I’ve heard about it.
 We all call her the tangelo.”

 “Oh my,” I say as I’m inspecting the gown, “This dress is too big.
 It says it’s a size 8.
 Do you have this in stock in any smaller sizes?
 The tangelo is tiny.”

 The clerk comes and says she had the gown in a size 6 and 2.

 I look at Nikki, we’re both smiling, and say, “We’ll take the size 2.”